activist-org/activist/README.md

 - Refugees and Migration
 - Housing and Community
 - Health
-- Digital Rights
-- Ideas and Beliefs
+- Technology and Privacy
-- Accessibility
+- Accessibility and Inclusion
+- Trade and Development
 - Emergency Relief
 - Nutrition
-- Press Freedom
+- Freedom of Expression
-- Peace
+- Peace and Resolution
 - Drug Legalization
+- Other

 ### Levels of Action

 Levels of action are defined and represented by the activist spectrum: cooler colors for learning about issues and organization; warmer colors for direct action to make a difference.
 The spectrum is circular in nature, meaning lessons learned from protests and volunteering should educate new activists and reeducate those already active.

+- Purple: Panel Discussions
+- Blue: Seminars
+- Green: Community Meetings
+- Yellow: Employment
+- Orange: Petitioning
+- Red: Protesting
+- Pink: Volunteering

 # Features [`↩`](#contents) <a id="features"></a>